Guide: How to Choose a Financial Advisor | What To Ask a Financial Advisor

 Is this Advisor a Fiduciary?

 Want to make sure to avoid someone just selling products that aren’t in your best interest?
 Look in the advisor’s firm brochure, and see if they mention being a fiduciary.
 If they do, then as a fiduciary they have pledged to act in their client’s best interests at all times.
-For example, the advisor is frequently monitoring the holding in your account based on market conditions.
+For example, the advisor is frequently monitoring the holdings in your account based on market conditions.

 Financial planners who are not fiduciaries may operate with different standards.
 They can sell you anything that is merely suitable rather than ideal for you.